surgeventures/surgex/GUIDE.md

   preload: [:credit_card],
 ```

-Cool yet not so cool Ecto alignment, since it will get ruined on such rare occasion as when
+Cool yet not so future-proof Ecto alignment:
-`select` or `preload` will have to be added:

 ```elixir
 from users in User,